bryanwweber/orbital-mechanics-notes/orbital-maneuvers/single-impulse-example.md

 where $r_a = R_E + z_0$ is the distance at apogee.
 Since $R_E$ and $z_0$ are known, we only need to find $h$ for the impact orbit to solve the problem.

 To find the specific angular momentum, we can use the equations for an elliptical orbit.
-The radial coordinate at apogee is given by Eq. {eq}`eq:distance-to-apoapsis`, repeated here for reference:
+The radial coordinate at apogee is given by @eq:distance-to-apoapsis, repeated here for reference:

 :::{math}
 r_a = \frac{h^2}{\mu}\frac{1}{1 - e}
 :::

-The choice of location of perigee means that the apse line of the impact orbit actually points to the _left_ on {numref}`fig:single-impulse-example-orbit`.
+The choice of location of perigee means that the apse line of the impact orbit actually points to the _left_ on @fig:single-impulse-example-orbit.
 From apogee of the impact orbit until the time of impact, the satellite will be approaching perigee.
 Thus, the true anomaly will be larger than 180°.

 At the impact point, $\nu =$ 180° + 145° and $r = R_E$.
 Thus: